Free AI Visibility + Awareness score

 2. No structured data

-Schema.org markup tells AI systems exactly what your content represents — what your company does, what products you offer, how your content is organized.
-Without structured data, AI models have to infer this information from unstructured text, which is less reliable and less likely to result in accurate citations.
+Schema.org markup tells AI systems exactly what your content represents: what your company does, what products you offer, how your content is organized.
+Without it, AI models have to infer this from unstructured text, which is less reliable and less likely to produce accurate citations.

-Many service businesses either have no Schema.org markup at all, or have only the bare minimum that Google requires for rich snippets.
-AI models can leverage far richer structured data than what Google uses.
+Many service businesses have no Schema.org markup at all, or only the bare minimum Google requires for rich snippets.
+AI models can use far richer structured data than that.
 Our guide on Schema markup for AI explains what to implement and why.

 3. Weak entity associations

-AI models understand the world through entities — distinct things and the relationships between them.
-If your brand entity has weak or unclear associations with your industry, your products, and the problems you solve, AI models won’t connect your brand to relevant queries.
+AI models understand the world through entities: distinct things and the relationships between them.
+If your brand has weak or unclear associations with your industry and the problems you solve, AI models won’t connect your name to relevant queries.

-• Your website content doesn’t explicitly state what your company does, who it serves, and what category it falls into
+• Your website doesn’t explicitly state what your company does or who it serves

-• You have minimal presence on structured knowledge platforms (Wikidata, industry directories, Crunchbase)
+• You have minimal presence on structured knowledge platforms like Wikidata or Crunchbase

-• Your brand information is inconsistent across different platforms and profiles
+• Your brand information is inconsistent across platforms and profiles

 4. Content structured for humans, not machines

 Long narrative blog posts without clear headings.
 Insights buried in the middle of 3,000-word articles.
-Key definitions and positions scattered across multiple pages instead of being stated clearly in one place.
+Definitions and positions scattered across multiple pages instead of stated clearly in one place.
 PDFs instead of HTML.
 Gated content behind login walls that crawlers can’t access.

-AI models prefer content that follows clear structural patterns: question-based headings, explicit definitions in opening paragraphs, FAQ sections, comparison tables, and bulleted lists of key points.
-This isn’t about dumbing down your content — it’s about making your expertise machine-readable.
+AI models prefer content that follows clear structural patterns: question-based headings, explicit definitions in opening paragraphs, FAQ sections, comparison tables, bulleted lists of main points.
+This isn’t about dumbing down your content.
+It’s about making your expertise machine-readable.

 5. Thin authority signals